markostanimirovic/juliette/README.md

 ### Effects

 If you need to perform a side effect when some handler is dispatched, effect component is the right place to do that.
 This approach of handling side effects is introduced by NgRx team and it's more reactive and declarative than using Redux middlewares.
+To create an effect, create RxJS observable that returns a new handler, any other value or nothing.
+If new handler is returned, Juliette will dispatch it when task in the effect is done.
+Otherwise, returned value will be ignored.
+Unlike NgRx, where you need to use `createEffect` function and pass additional configuration if you want the effect not to return a new handler, with Juliette it will be done automatically.
 Enough theory, let's move to the examples.

-To create an effect, create an observable that returns new handler or nothing.
+Juliette store provides `handlers$` stream which will emit a new value everytime when any handler is dispatched.
+If you need to perform the side effect when some handler is dispatched, you can filter `handlers$` stream by using `ofType` operator and pass that handler as an argument.

-EFFECT_WITHOUT_PAYLOAD_AND_RETURN
+Then, tasks bellow the `ofType` will be executed only when passed handler is dispatched.

 ```typescript
 const showCreateTodoDialog$ = store.handlers$.pipe(
   ofType(fromTodos.showCreateTodoDialog),